 There were many moments in my life when I thought of giving up on life but there was always a thought that there is something greater than the life I was living.

-Nothing gave me the level of satisfaction I used to feel when I was a kid, when I used to sit alone in peace and just observed the behavior of animals for hours.
-The way they live, no matter what, animals always find a way to have the most out of life, and on the other hand I always find humans to find ways to get upset.
+Nothing gave me the level of satisfaction I used to feel when I was a kid when I used to sit alone in peace and just observe the behavior of animals for hours.
+The way they live, no matter what, animals always find a way to have the most out of life, and on the other hand, I always find humans to find ways to get upset.

 I was a very happy and curious child, I used to spend a lot of time with animals which I and my neighbour had.

-My neighbour was a senior lady who was spiritual in nature, I used to call her “Jai Jai Wali Maa”, she used to take care of all the stray dogs, cows, birds and she gave me early lessons of compassion and empathy.
-We shared an unique connection.
+My neighbor “Jai Jai Wali Maa”, used to take care of all the stray dogs, cows, birds and she gave me early lessons of compassion and empathy.
+We shared a unique connection.

-While growing up I lost all the connection with her and animals, I got busy in studying nonsense, getting in a college, getting a job, earning so that I can spend on nonsense and prove my worth.
+While growing up I lost all the connection with her and animals, I got busy studying nonsense, getting into college, getting a job, earning so that I can spend on nonsense and prove my worth.